Independent, objective analysis, comparison and validation of digital video.

 Who it's for

-Wherever converted video has to be trusted.
+Wherever video has to be trusted.

 Why now